 As per a 5/14/17 ThinkProgress report, “Clapper says Comey firing is a ‘victory’ for Russia,” by Lindsay Gibbs, “In an interview with Jake Tapper on CNN’s State of the Union (5/14/17), Clapper explained his belief that the foundations of our government, particularly our system of checks and balances, are being threatened by Trump’s actions.”

-“Well, I will just say that the developments of the past week are very bothersome, very disturbing to me,” Clapper said.
+“Well, I will just say that (recent) developments are very bothersome, very disturbing to me,” Clapper said.
 “I think in many ways, our institutions are under assault externally and that’s the big news here, is the Russian interference in our election system.
 And I think as well our institutions are under assault internally.”

 (As if the above apathy regarding Russia’s attack on US democracy isn’t shocking enough, the laissez faire attitudes of these republicans are having an impact on how the public now views Russia)